AvocadoVR/LethalDataAPI/README.md

 ﻿# LethalDataAPI

 ### Important
 > You have to sync data yourself.
 It doesn't do it automatically.
+You cannot load save or load data on Awake() in your Plugin.cs File.

 ### How To Use
 ```csharp